adrianhall/develop-mobile-apps-with-csharp-and-azure/docs/1_introduction.md

 Sign in with the same account you used to sign up for the developer account.

 ![The Apple ID in XCode][img19]

+Click on the **View Details** button.
+This will bring up the Signing Identities list.
+For a free account, it looks like this:

+![XCode Signing Identities][img20]

+Click on the Create button next to **iOS Development**.
+Once the UI comes back, click on **Done**.
+For more information on this process, refer to the [Apple Documentation][16].

+You can close XCode at this point.
+Ensure Xamarin Studio is not running.

 ## Some Final Thoughts